AriAlanPR/GameCoronaTec/README.md

 # Corona-Tec Getting started
 Before we jump into designing and programming our next game, we need to think about the features and other aspects.
 This usually begins with a design document for any major project.

+# Introduction
+Corona SDK works with Lua programming language.
+In Lua comments are written with **--** before the comment

+Lua variables are declared with the reserved word **local** before the variable name.
+*Lua variables use type inference, which means no type data definition is needed to be declare since the language automatically tries to deduce its type*

+Lua functions are declared with the syntax
+**local function** *FunctionName* (*parameters needed*) *content*
+**end**

 ## For star explorer game:
 **Design Document**
 ```